jaspector

 • 405-747-8338 or 405-612-7650 (phone)

-Typical inspection sequence: County floodplain review before approval.
+Typical sequence: County floodplain review before approval.
 Separate OSFM inspections may apply for state-routed occupancies.

 In unincorporated Payne County flood hazard areas, a permit is required prior to construction of houses, barns, commercial buildings, similar improvements, and land alteration such as filling, grading, or reshaping.
 Normal farming practices and improvements such as terraces or farm ponds are excluded.
 For general non-floodplain building permitting, no unified county permit authority was located.

-Typical processing time is No county review timeframe posted.
+Building permit processing times in unincorporated Payne County, OK typically run No county review timeframe posted.
 OSFM states plan review queue times are approximately 4 to 8 weeks before review begins..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Payne County, OK.
 The following work is generally exempt: Normal farming practices; Improvements such as terraces or farm ponds.
+When in doubt, confirm with the local building department before starting work.